Personal Critical Illness Insurance in Alberta

 • Travel and accommodation if treatment requires going to another city

-• Home modifications if you need accessibility changes
+• Home modifications for accessibility changes

-• Childcare while you're undergoing treatment
+• Childcare during treatment

 • Caregiver income if your spouse takes time off to support you